arista/reknow/README.md

   // other methods not specific to a single instance
 }

-const entities = new Entities(TodoListItem)
+// If the Entities class exposes indexes or methods to the rest of the application export const TodoListItemEntities = new Entities(TodoListItem)
+// OR, if the Entities class is empty new Entities(TodoListItem)
 ```

-Only the `Entity` class is exported.
+Each model class is typically written in its own file, and exports only the `Entity` class.
 The rest of the application accesses the `Entities` methods by calling `TodoListItem.entities...`.

+Both the `Entity` and `Entities` base classes provide properties and methods that can be used by the application.
+Those will be discussed later.

+The `Entities` class should avoid setting its own properties to hold application data.
+All application data should be stored in the `Entity` instance classes.

+#### Adding Entity Instances

+Reknow will only manage `Entity` instances that the application has explicitly added.